letrastudio/jekyll-i18n/README.markdown

         └── page.markdown
 ```

-To match them, the `i18n.html` include generates a variable called `content_id`, based on each document’s path inside the collection.
+To match them, the `i18n` include generates a variable called `document_id`, based on each document’s path inside the collection.

-Both pages in this example would return the following `content_id`:
+Both pages in this example would return the following `document_id`:

 ```
-/subdir/page
+subdir/page
 ```

-When filenames don’t match, you can set `content_id` manually via YAML front matter.
-If your content looks like this:
+When filenames don’t match, `document_id` can be set manually via YAML front matter.
+Example:

 ```
 ├── _pages